jcs-elpa/com-css-sort/README.md

 # com-css-sort #

-com-css-sort stand for Common CSS Sorting.
-The goal of this project is to provide the basic, general, common way of sorting the CSS attribute.<br/><br/>
+com-css-sort stands for Common CSS Sorting.
+The goal of this project is to provide a basic way of sorting CSS attributes.<br/><br/>

 ## How to use? ##